 Do your research, and compare and contrast the advantages and disadvantages of the different business structures to find the right fit for you.
 And remember that a lawyer can also help with the process.

-08. Secure capital and cash flow
+08. Secure capital and funding

 From applying for grants and loans to reaching out to an angel investor or setting up a fundraising campaign, there are many different strategies here.
 Here are a few good ways to raise money:

 Applying for a small business grant.
 The biggest benefit of using grant money is that you won’t have to pay it back.
 A good place to begin looking for grants and eligibility is on the government’s SBA grants program.
 Alternatively, you can check out private institutions that offer small business grants, including FedEx, the Street Shares Veteran Award and Nav’s grant contest.

 Setting up a crowdfunding campaign.
 This is a fast and easy way to share your ideas on a wide scale, get feedback and raise money at the same time.
 When choosing from one of the many crowdfunding sites, consider the fees, terms and conditions of each, as well as the kind of audience they typically draw.

 Bootstrapping.
 In some cases, investing your own money may outweigh the challenges of having to depend on outsiders.
 To reduce your own costs and finance risks, you’ll want to minimize external resources and cut back wherever possible.